dbochicchio/vera-VirtualDevices/README.md

 ```

 > **Remarks**: Some categories share the device file, and a JSON implementation must be manually specified, according to the previous table.
 It's usually possibile after a reload.
 Another reaload is necessary after the JSON file is changed.

-Support for master devices is not ready yet.

 ### Other sensors: Temperature, Humidity, UV, Generic Sensor
 Generic level sensor, such as temperature, humidity, UV and the generic sensor itself, don't need a specific plug-in to work as virtual devices, because no actions are executed by those devices.